ovotech/castle/packages/avro-ts/README.md

 Generate typescript from avro types.

-It consists of a very quick sequential, functional parser.
 Uses typescript's compiler api to convert avro to typescript AST, and pretty prints the results.
-No dependencies apart from typescript.

 ### Using